 About The Top Attractions in the Chamonix Valley

-Being best known as a rather famous centre for Alpine sports, the valley is lucky enough to host some of the biggest and best events in the sporting calendar, including the IFSC World Cup series, the Ultra-Trail du Mont-Blanc and the Freeride World Tour.
-No matter what time of year you visit there is bound to be some kind of event coming up, taking place, or having just passed.
-There is always a buzz around the sporting events, but we must not forget the strong history and heritage of the area as well and there are numerous events throughout the year that will entertain, educate and surprise visitors.
+Chamonix hosts some of the biggest and best events in the sporting calendar, including the IFSC Climbing World Cup, the Ultra-Trail du Mont-Blanc (UTMB), the Marathon du Mont Blanc, CosmoJazz Festival, Kandahar Downhill Ski Race and the Freeride World Tour.
+No matter what time of year you visit there is bound to be some kind of event coming up or taking place, details of which you can find on our events calendar.

 Nature & Wildlife

 The Chamonix valley is home to a broad diversity of flora and fauna, including Marmots, Ibex (or Bouquetin in French), Eagles, Chamois deer, many of which can be found in the Aiguille Rouge nature reserve.
 If you'd prefer to guarantee seeing some of these wonderful creatures in a captive but natural environment, then a trip to the Merlet Animal Park should be on your list.
 Read more about local wildlife in our Flora & Fauna section.

 Visitors to Chamonix have been transported to some of its key sights and attractions for over 150 years by train.
 There are four main iconic train rides that you can experience on a visit to Chamonix, the Mer de Glace - Montenvers Train cog railway, the Tramway du Mont Blanc, the Chatelard Funiculars & Train (VerticAlp) and the Mont Blanc Express Train.